chicofilho/android-comboseekbar/README.md

 ## Features

- * This widget contains an X to cancel the value chosen, that can be suppressed
+ * This widget contains an X to cancel the value chosen, it can be surpressed
- * Although the utilization of this widget is similar to a seekBar, it will be extended, so users can use it as a Menu
+ * Although the utilization of this widget is similar to a seekBar, it will be extended to be used as a Menu as well
- * The projects still needs modularization and some bug fixes
+ * The projects still needs several modularization and lots of bug fixes.
+Be patient meanwhile :)

 ## Suggestions